 Harmful ketones in the blood are produced when the body starts to use its fat stores to make energy.
 It normally only does this during starvation or if the body doesn't have enough insulin.
 High levels of ketones can lead to diabetic ketoacidosis.
 Blood ketone testing strips are the easiest way to check for ketones.

 A medicine (tablet) that lowers blood glucose levels in people with diabetes.
-Because of the way it works, metformin does not increase insulin levels, and does not cause hypoglycaemia unless you are also on insulin or glibenclamide.
+Because of the way it works, metformin does not increase insulin levels, and does not cause hypoglycaemia unless you are also on insulin.
 At the time of publication, metformin may be recommended for 'off-label' use in this guideline.
 Your doctor should tell you this and explain what it means for you.

 A lower than normal blood glucose level in a newborn baby ('neonate'), defined as below 2 mmol/litre.
-There is a risk of neonatal hypoglycaemia in babies born to mothers with diabetes, particularly if the woman is taking insulin or glibenclamide.
+There is a risk of neonatal hypoglycaemia in babies born to mothers with diabetes, particularly if the woman is taking insulin.